Skip to main content

 You’re No Stranger to Networking Across Industries

-As we mentioned above, experienced students are often better able to maximize networking time than those who are totally new to the job search.
+As mentioned above, experienced students and grads are often better able to maximize networking time than those who are totally new to the job search.
 You’ve had time to learn firsthand that the best jobs come from connections, so you’re more likely to get involved in the industry and actively work to expand your network.

 Tech communities like Stack Overflow bear this out, as researchers have found that older programmers—who’ve had the time to develop specific interests and build confidence in their ideas—are far more active than their younger counterparts.
 Having worked in a field other than tech means you’ll have both your previous industry connections and your new bootcamp network to draw from as you look for work.
 That’s invaluable, especially since by now tech itself touches nearly every other industry out there.
-We’ve seen students with exactly these kinds of inter-industry connections successfully leverage their networks to learn about great opportunities and ultimately secure good jobs.

 What’s more, let’s say you previously worked in a non-tech role in finance or education—this means you’ve got a good understanding of the challenges and products within those industries.
 So now, if you’re comfortable remaining in that field, you’ll have both the industry know-how and the technical skills to transition to the tech role you’re looking for.
 Your familiarity with that industry can set you apart from those just entering the job market with no previous industry experience at all.